 You are required to have a Home Report in order to sell your home in Scotland.
 The Home Report consists of:

 - Survey.
-This is an assessment by surveyor of the condition of your home and as well as valuation.
+This is an assessment by the surveyor of the condition of your home and as well as a valuation.

 - Energy Report: This is an assessment by the surveyor of your homes energy efficiency and its impact on the environment.
 It makes recommendations for ways of improving the efficiency.

 - Property Questionnaire: This is completed by you, the seller and contains extra information such as the council tax band and any factor costs.

 Waterside Property arrange for a Home report to be carried out on your property.